BasilPastaBar/basilpastabar-website/README.md

 ## One thing to double check

-On the old Wix site, "Classic Caesar" under Sides & Salads was missing a price entirely — I've set it to $13.95 (same as Pasta Salad) as a placeholder.
+"Classic Caesar" under Sides & Salads has had no listed price on the Wix site or even the old 2014 print menu — it's set to $13.95 (same as Pasta Salad) as a placeholder.
 Let me know the real price and I'll fix it.

 ## Running it locally